-We just developed a new technique to centre and clamp turbine blades.
+In a reaction to inquiries, we developed our technique further to be able to centre and clamp turbine blades.

 We used our present experience with the centring and clamping of objects of about any shape to develop a practical system consisting of mechanical clamping claws that adapt to the surface of the blade.
 It distributes the surface pressures to avoid any damage to the blade and it allows an accurate positioning of the blade while being operated by a simple on- off action.